-Forward-looking distribution network charges considering lumpy investments
+Correction to: Forward-looking distribution network charges considering lumpy investments

-Govaerts, Niels ; Bruninx, Kenneth ; Le Cadre, Helene ; Meeus, Leonardo ; Delarue, Erik
+Govaerts, Niels ; Bruninx, Kenneth ; Le Cadre, Hélène ; Meeus, Leonardo ; Delarue, Erik

 Govaerts, Niels